 Raster engraving and vector engraving are the two types of engravings done using a laser engraving machine.
-Both types of engravings have their distinct appearance, features, pros & cons, and limitations.
-Therefore, the user must decide which one is suitable.

 You might consider raster engraving in one case and vector engraving in another; it depends on the requirements.
 If you do the wrong type of engraving on a material, the result might not look good.

 In this article, we will discuss raster engraving and vector engraving in detail.
 We will also share which engraving is better in different scenarios and how you can do these engravings on materials.
-We will try to explain every aspect that a laser machine beginner should know.

 Before diving into raster engraving, it is better to understand what a raster image is.
 After that, you will be able to understand how raster engraving works.